40 Specific Member Engagement Tactics Any Organization Can Use

 But hey, if formal discussions about TV shows or sporting events, music, industry trends, or local news get your members talking and inspired, go for it!

 The important thing is that they'll build relationships with each other under your umbrella, making it incredibly difficult to leave your organization.

 - Contests and Giveaways

-This is the old standard, tried and true.
-Sometimes drawing a crowd means giving something away, even if it costs you.
-You can have giveaways that reward interaction and engagement, like a branded sweatshirt randomly given away to a member each month or a big ticket item for your most active member at the end of the year.
+This is the classic and time-tested method that rarely fails.
+Sometimes, getting a crowd excited requires giving something away, even if it costs you.
+You can organize fun giveaways that encourage interaction and engagement, like randomly gifting a branded sweatshirt to a lucky member every month or presenting a grand prize to your most active member at the end of the year.

 Personal Member Engagement

-The more personal interaction the members of an organization have with each other and its leaders, the harder it's going to be for them to disengage.
+The more personal interaction your members have with each other and your organization's leaders, the deeper their emotional engagement becomes.
+And when that happens, it becomes incredibly difficult for them to disengage.

-There aren't as many ideas in this section as the others.
-That's mostly because we're talking about human courtesy here, doing things that you would do for your close friends and family.
-Shaking hands, saying hello, touching base to see how things are going.
+Now, this section doesn't have as many ideas as the others.
+Why?
+Because we're talking about good old-fashioned human courtesy here.
+We're talking about doing things that you would do for your closest friends and family.
+It's as simple as shaking hands, saying hello, and touching base to see how things are going.

 - Create an Advocacy Program

 You've got your members, engaged members, and super-engaged members.
 And then, you've got a champion!